nicoespeon/nicoespeon.github.io/en/_posts/2014-12-07-private-methods-backbonejs.md

 Here again, scepticism is not really caused because of the nature of private methods, but because of a clumsy interpretation / implementation of these.

-A note on performance: there will be as much private methods as instances of the module, which is technically *less perfomant*.
+A note on performance: there will be as much private methods as instances of the module, which is technically *less performant*.
 But, [having look the actual impact](http://jsperf.com/public-vs-private-methods), I think this remark belongs to premature optimization for my current use of privacy.

 ### How do I access public methods from private ones?